 NEW 2017 Refuse Rates

 Recology is updating services to help San Francisco move closer to zero waste.
 Beginning July 1, 2017, new refuse rates go into effect based on volume and type of material collected.
-For more information on service updates, please visit this page, or use the rate calculators below.
+For more information on service updates, please visit this page.

 |Base charge per dwelling unit||$15.00|